-World War II veterans (see Definitions section) are eligible for a bonus according to the following stipulations:
+World War II veterans (see Definitions section on page 1) are eligible for a bonus according to the following stipulations:

-- Those veterans who performed one day to six months' active service are eligible for a \$100 bonus; - Those veterans who performed six months' or more stateside service are eligible for a \$200 bonus; - Those veterans who performed foreign service are eligible for a \$300 bonus.
+- Those veterans who performed one day to six months active service are eligible for a \$100.00 bonus; - Those veterans who performed six months or more stateside service are eligible for a \$200.00 bonus; - Those veterans who performed foreign service are eligible for a \$300.00 bonus.

-Korean veterans (see Definitions section) are eligible for a bonus according to the following stipulations:
+Korean veterans (see Definitions section on page 1) are eligible for a bonus according to the following stipulations:

-- Those veterans who performed 90 days stateside duty are eligible for a \$100 bonus. - Those veterans who performed six months' or more duty are eligible for a \$200 bonus. - Those veterans who served one or more days outside of the continental limits of the United States or performed foreign service are eligible for a \$300 bonus.
+- Those veterans who performed 90 days stateside duty are eligible for a \$100.00 bonus; - Those veterans who performed six months or more duty are eligible for a \$200.00 bonus; - Those veterans who served one or more days outside of the continental limits of the United States or performed foreign service are eligible for a \$300.00 bonus.

-Vietnam veterans who performed six months' active duty from July 1, 1958, and prior to April 1, 1973, are eligible for a bonus according to the following stipulations:
+Vietnam veterans who performed six months active duty from July 1, 1958, and prior to May 17, 1975, are eligible for a bonus according to the following stipulations:

-- Those veterans who served six months' or more active duty are eligible for a \$200 bonus; - Those veterans who served on duty in Vietnam are eligible for a \$300 bonus.
+- Those veterans who served six months or more active duty are eligible for a \$200.00 bonus; - Those veterans who served on duty in Vietnam are eligible for a \$300.00 bonus.

-Persian Gulf veterans who performed 30 days or more during the period of August 2, 1990 to April 10, 1991, and whose service was under honorable conditions are eligible for a bonus according to the following stipulations:
+Persian Gulf veterans who performed 30 days or more during the period of August 2, 1990 to April 10, 1991 and whose service was under honorable conditions are eligible for a bonus according to the following stipulations:

-- Those veterans who performed active service in the Persian Gulf area (war zone or contiguous waters) and who are in receipt of the Southwest Asia Service Medal established by executive order of the President on March 13, 1991, are eligible for a \$500 bonus; - Those veterans who were called to active service in support of said war including as members of the Army National Guard or Air National Guard or as Reservists in the armed forces of the United States in an area other than the Persian Gulf are eligible for a \$300 bonus.
+- Those veterans who performed active service in the Persian Gulf area (war zone or contiguous waters) and who are in receipt of the Southwest Asia Service Medal established by executive order of the President on March 13, 1991, are eligible for a \$500.00 bonus; - Those veterans who were called to active service in support of said war including as members of the Army National Guard or Air National Guard or as Reservists in the armed forces of the United States in an area other than the Persian Gulf are eligible for a \$300.00 bonus.